Solar for Boats

 Making Solar Actually Work on Your Boat

-Probably should have led with this section, honestly.
+Probably should have led on this point, to be plain.
 Prepare your vessel by doing a real energy audit first — add up what you actually draw in a typical day at anchor, then size your solar array to cover that plus a margin.
 Develop your understanding of MPPT versus PWM charge controllers, because the right controller can squeeze 20-30% more power out of the same panels.
 Plan conservatively on output expectations, because shade from the boom, overcast skies, and panel orientation all eat into your theoretical production.
 That’s what makes solar endearing to us cruisers — it’s silent, free, and when properly set up, it genuinely extends your independence from the dock and the generator.

 Captain Tom Bradley